Jrogbaaa/The-Way/docs/analyze-post-guide.md

    - Open-source AI models for transparent analysis
    - Performance percentages for each pro and con
    - Visual engagement score indicator with percentile ranking

+## Image Generation Models

+When generating images with our model selection:

+1. **Real-time progress tracking**:
+   - Visual progress bars show generation status
+   - Estimated time remaining is displayed
+   - Progress updates automatically as generation proceeds

+2. **Instant image display**:
+   - Generated images appear immediately after completion
+   - The page automatically scrolls to show your new image
+   - A success notification confirms when your image is ready

+3. **Easy image management**:
+   - Preview images in full-screen mode with one click
+   - Download images directly with the download button
+   - Generate multiple variants with different prompts

+4. **Model options**:
+   - Jaime model for realistic male portraits
+   - SDXL model for versatile creative images
+   - Custom models for specialized content

 ## Understanding the Analysis